PAVIR Support of Travel

 In compliance with government requirements, travel supported by government grants or contracts must use U.S. airlines to the maximum extent possible.
 This requirement must not be influenced by factors of cost, convenience or personal travel preference.

-If arranging a Saturday stay can substantially reduce the travel cost, PAVIR will reimburse the traveler for Saturday night lodging and per diem.
+If arranging a Saturday stay can substantially reduce the total travel cost, PAVIR will reimburse the traveler for Saturday night lodging and per diem.
 Contemporaneous comparison of cost at the time the ticket was purchased must be included with the reimbursement request.

 PAVIR will not reimburse the traveler for the use of upgrade certificates, flight insurance, or memberships in airline flight clubs.